Learn how to predict frost, differentiate between a light frost and a hard freeze, and protect your garden from frost with these tips!

 How to Predict a Frost

-First, look up the average frost dates for your area to know when frosts are most likely to occur.
+First, plan ahead.
+Look up the average frost dates for your area to know when frosts are most likely to occur.
 Use our Frost Dates Calculator to find frost dates for spring and fall in your area.

 Keep in mind that frosts can vary greatly by microclimate.
 In fact, while you may have frost in your garden, your neighbor across the street may see no sign of it!